 This implies that the base interest should be ca 6% in today’s economy.

-8. How much should be interest based on the rate of total money growth?
+8. How much should be fiat interest rate based on the rate of total money growth?

 There is a total output of the economy (GDP) and there is a total amount of the money in the economy (so-called M3).

 There are two scenarios for the base interest: